cloudmesh/client/docs/source/old.rst

 	    cloud activate aws
 	    refresh

-Select (Pauolo)
+Select (Pauolo) done
 ----------------

+::

    Select is a command that allows the interactive selection of an item specified

-::
    Usage:
        select LIST...
        select image CLOUD